EddyVerbruggen/nativescript-plugin-firebase/docs/DATABASE.md

 #### Adding an update timestamp
-If you want to have Firebase a timestamp to your data (instead of clients which likely are not synchronized), you can use the placeholder value `firebase.ServerValue.TIMESTAMP`, so for instance:
+If you want to have Firebase a timestamp to your data (instead of clients which likely are not synchronized), you can use the placeholder value `firebase.ServerValue.TIMESTAMP` (or `firebase["ServerValue"].TIMESTAMP` if your IDE complains about the former), so for instance:

 ```js
   // to store a JSON object